hjoliveira/hjoliveira.github.io/cv.md

 Development of distributed software systems, using REST interfaces and Java RMI.

-Development of Geographical Information Systems with uDig, World Wind and Glob3mobile.
+Development of Geographical Information Systems with uDig, NASA WorldWind and Glob3mobile.

 Text and data mining, constraint-based solving systems, planning and scheduling techniques.